jfdg01/gym-tracker-v2/docs/design-doc.md

 /** Represents a single exercise entry in the exercises_snapshot JSON array */ interface ExerciseSnapshotItem {
-  programDayExerciseId: number; // Reference to original ProgramDayExercise (for traceability)
+  programDayExerciseId: string; // Reference to original ProgramDayExercise (for traceability)
-  exerciseId: number;           // Denormalized for history queries when original is deleted
+  exerciseId: string;           // Denormalized for history queries when original is deleted
   exerciseName: string;         // Snapshot is source of truth for history display.
 Preserves original name even if user renames/deletes global entity.
   trackingType: TrackingType;
   resistanceType: ResistanceType;